China–New Zealand relations: Trade

-In 1972, New Zealand's trade relations with Mainland China were paltry with NZ exports to China estimated to being less than NZ$2 million per annum.
+In 1972, New Zealand's trade relations with mainland China were paltry with NZ exports to China estimated to being less than NZ$2 million per annum.
 Early New Zealand exports to China included timber, pulp and paper while early Chinese exports to NZ were high-quality printing paper and chemicals.
 Over the successive decades, trade between the two countries grew.
 In terms of the Chinese share of New Zealand trade, New Zealand's exports to China rose from about 2% in 1981 to about 4.9% in 1988.
-In 1990, it dropped to 1% due to the fallout from the Tiananmen Square massacre.
+In 1990, it dropped to 1% due to the fallout from the 1989 Tiananmen Square protests and massacre.
 By 2001, NZ exports to China accounted for 7% of China's New Zealand's overseas trade.
 Meanwhile, New Zealand imports to China rose from below 1% of New Zealand's trade volume in 1981 to 7% by 2001.

-Mainland China (i.e. excluding Hong Kong and Macau) is New Zealand's largest trading partner, with bilateral trade between the two countries in 2017-18 valued at NZ$27.75 billion.
+Mainland China (i.e. excluding Hong Kong and Macau) is New Zealand's largest trading partner, with bilateral trade between the two countries in 2023 valued at NZ$37.9 billion.
 Hong Kong SAR is New Zealand's 13th-largest trading partner, with bilateral trade of NZ$2.1 billion.

 New Zealand's main exports to China are dairy products, travel and tourism, wood and wood products, meat, fish and seafood, and fruit.
 China's main exports to New Zealand are electronics, machinery, textiles, furniture, and plastics.